-With heavy seafood influences and a creative undertone throughout, our coastal city has no shortage of places that you and your family will want try when looking for some of the best fine dining restaurants our area has to offer.
+With heavy seafood influences and a creative undertone throughout, our coastal city has no shortage of places that you and your family will want to try when looking for some of the best fine dining restaurants our area has to offer.

 If you want an unbeatable ocean view, with cocktail and food menus that hit at every level, Orion's Roof is the spot for you.
 From 183 feet above the Atlantic Ocean, Orion’s Roof offers a unique Asian-fusion cuisine and handcrafted cocktails in a modern rooftop-garden setting.
 While their sushi and Asian street food options are a must-try, it's hard to go wrong with anything here.
-Reservations are required, at this time.

 Located in the Hilltop Area, not far from the Virginia Beach Oceanfront, Le Yaca offers a French-inspired menu focusing on high-quality ingredients, expertly-prepared.
 Ranking in the Top 100 in the nation for Diner’s Choice Award, as well as being named Hampton Roads Number 1 Platinum Plate Award Winner, you know you're in for an amazing meal here.

 Heirloom is a creative farm-to-table restaurant that focuses on elevated local recipes from Virginia Beach Chef and Owner, Brent Cowan.
-With a beautiful modern decor, an evolving menu of creative craft cocktails, and a food menu featuring fresh, local ingredients cooked to perfection, Heirloom is a perfect spot for a date night or a nice evening out with the family.
+With beautiful modern decor, an evolving menu of creative craft cocktails, and a food menu featuring fresh, local ingredients cooked to perfection, Heirloom is a perfect spot for a date night or a nice evening out with the family.

 From the owners of the popular Virginia Beach bourbon joint, Whiskey Kitchen, comes Civil Libation, off of General Booth Boulevard.
 With communal seating, an eclectic American menu featuring locally sourced ingredients whenever possible, house-crafted cocktails and 8 craft beers on tap, this place is a locavore’s delight.
 You can’t go wrong with any of their stylish cocktails but we can’t get enough of the Carpe Noctum, a local take on a White Russian with Three Ships Cold Brew Coffee with vanilla rum and almond milk.

 For over a decade, Chef Rodney Einhorn has helmed this James Beard-recognized, AAA Four-Diamond restaurant, serving contemporary American Cuisine with creative use of locally sourced, seasonal farm-fresh ingredients at the Virginia Beach Oceanfront.
 Terrapin Restaurant, which has been credited for launching the farm-to-table movement in Virginia Beach, offers a warm, elegant dining room with an open view into the kitchen, giving visitors a glimpse of how the culinary magic comes to life.
-We recommend starting off with the beet salad, a signature dish commonly known to the staff as a "salad of love" - an homage to the Chef's very own love story with his wife, Amanda.
+We recommend starting with the beet salad, a signature dish commonly known to the staff as a "salad of love" - an homage to the Chef's very own love story with his wife, Amanda.
 For an unbeatable deal, don’t miss their Fried Chicken and Pinot Night, every Wednesday night, which includes their mouthwatering Ashley Farms fried chicken, truffle mac and cheese, local, seasonal vegetables and a glass of Pinot Noir.

 The Atlantic on Pacific, which is only a little over a mile from its sister restaurant, Eurasia, at the Virginia Beach Oceanfront, offers a menu of small plates, mainly focused on the local seafood bounty.
 The upscale oyster and raw bar is the star of the show here, as well as the list of wines they have to pair expertly with the salty-sweet bivalves.
 Paired with their extensive collection of bubblies and a menu of cocktails crafted with house shrubs and their own homemade bitters, this place has everything any die-hard foodie couple could want.